 - Enjoy with rice or naan bread.

-Can I really freeze the yogurt for this vegan tikka masala?
+Can I really freeze the yogurt?
 If you use coconut yogurt- YES!
 It might look slightly scary when you dump it into the slow cooker, but it all comes back together as it cooks.
 The photos in this post are with freeze/thawed coconut yogurt.
 If you use regular yogurt- NO. It breaks and flakes and becomes all-round unappetizing.
 You can make this recipe with dairy yogurt, but I recommend adding it to the slow cooker fresh.

-Do I need to press the tofu for this crockpot tikka masala?
+Do I need to press the tofu?
 NOPE!
 Happy dances because I hate pressing the tofu.
-It’s not necessary for this recipe because you are not trying to get crispy tofu.
+It's not necessary for this recipe because you are not trying to get crispy tofu.

-What other veggies can I use in this crockpot tikka masala recipe?
+Which other veggies can I use?
 How about frozen green beans, or broccoli, or even sweet potato cubes?
 If you do add sweet potato cubes, add them with the tofu as they need to cook awhile to soften.

 Crockpot freezer meals are a staple in my freezer and are an absolute lifesaver during busy weeks!
-Here’s how you can turn this vegan Indian Tikka Masala recipe into a crockpot freezer recipe:
+Here’s how you can turn this recipe into a crockpot freezer recipe:

 - Assemble all ingredients in a reusable silicone bag